Aureliusssss/PharmaHelper/README.md

 `updateMedication(id, newName, newPrice)`

-Allows the user to delete a medication (if expired, no longer in production, etc.)
+Allows the user to delete a medication (if expired, no longer in production, etc.) Also called in conjunction with addPrescription

 `checkLowStock()`